GlPortal/glPortal/COMPILE.md

-* Quick note if you are compiling for the first time Well done.
-You did make the right decision.
-And it should not even be hard.
+# Quick note if you are compiling for the first time
+Well done.
+You made the right decision.
+It's not even that hard.

-* Dependencies
+# Dependencies
-*Note:* Dependencies will change all the time so watch the cmake output carefuly for missing libraries.
+**Note:** Dependencies will change all the time so watch the cmake output carefuly for missing libraries.
-Check CmakeList.txt if is something missing.
+Make sure to check CmakeList.txt if is something missing.

-** List of dependencies
+## List of dependencies
 - assimp
 - epoxy
 - sdl2